FAR-Lab/Mobile_HRI_Lab_Hub/Lab3/Readme.md

 ### Deliverables for this lab are:
 0. a video showing that you can control the hoverboard through python
 1. three sketches of potential robots you can build with this platform.
-Be more realistic and think of these sketches as a potential candidate for your final project.
+Be more realistic and think of these sketches as potential candidates for your final project.
 (Look around, what can you automate?)

 ### The Report
 This README.md page in your own repository should be edited to include the work you have done (the deliverables mentioned above).